Turning a Breech Baby: External Cephalic Version

 ECV Aftercare

 So, you’ve had the ECV and your baby is no longer breech.
 Congratulations!
 If you’re far enough in your gestation, your doctor may suggest inducing right then and there.
 This prevents your little acrobat from flipping again.
-I mean, you’re already there, right?
+My doctor said this isn’t the standard though.

-However, that doesn’t mean that an ECV isn’t right for you.
-An external cephalic version is very safe and it could turn your baby around.
+Weigh the benefits and risks, Mama.
+Only you can decide if an ECV is right for your situation.
 If you’re still undecided, I’ve compiled a quick list to display the pros and cons of an external cephalic version vs. a C-section.
+I hope that helps as well.